Nikos22/Vakirlis_Carvunis_McLysaght_2019/README.md

 ***oo_dfs/*** : Raw files containing all the focal-target gene pairs found in conserved micro-synteny.

-***synt_relaxed_data/*** : Raw files containing the focal genes in conserved synteny with the corresponding species when using the relaxed synteny criteria.
+***synt_relaxed_data/*** : Raw files containing the focal genes in conserved synteny with the corresponding species when using the relaxed and stringent synteny criteria.